Pigges/Pigges/README.md

 ### Hi there, I'm Pigges 👋

 - 🔭 I’m currently working on 'PLANNING SOMETHING' 🤔
-- 🌱 I’m currently learning: primarily Javascript and C but also other things.
+- 🌱 I’m currently learning: Python
 - 👯 I’m looking to collaborate on other projects
 - 📫 How to reach me: [Mail me][email]
 - ⚡ Fun fact: I always want to test new things!

-[email]: mailto:pigges@tutanota.com
+[email]: mailto:contact@pigges.xyz

 ### Now Playing On Spotify 🎧